Updating the Self-Hosted Engine

 Execution of setup completed successfully

-If the update fails, the engine-setup command attempts to rollback your installation to its previous state.
-If you encounter a failed update, detailed instructions display explaining how to restore your installation.
+If the update fails, the engine-setup command tries to rollback the installation to its previous state.
+If you encounter a failed update, detailed instructions display explaining how to restore the installation.

-7. Update the base operating system and any optional packages installed on the engine.
+7. Update the base OS and any optional packages installed on the engine.

 Important: